archer-v/boogieman/README.md

       - https://example.com/
     httpStatus: 200
     fwMark: 100
+    bodyRegex: "service version: [0-9]+\\.[0-9]+"
+    bodyRegexInvert: false
 ```

 URLs without a scheme are treated as HTTPS URLs.

 On Linux, `fwMark` sets `SO_MARK` on sockets opened by the web probe.
 This can be used with `ip rule` and policy routing.
 On non-Linux systems, `fwMark` is ignored and the probe uses the regular HTTP client behavior.

+If `bodyRegex` is set, the probe reads the response body and checks it against the regular expression after the HTTP status check succeeds.
+With `bodyRegexInvert: false`, the probe succeeds only when the expression matches.
+With `bodyRegexInvert: true`, the probe succeeds only when the expression does not match.

 ### cmd